 Fariba Farshad, Founding Director, Photo London

-Fariba Farshad is co-Founder with Michael Benson of Candlestar, a company that specialises in the creation and development of major new international cultural initiatives including the Conde Nast College, Gulf Art Fair (now Art Dubai) and the Prix Pictet.
-In 2015 Candlestar inaugurated the first edition of Photo London.
-In the four since Photo London established itself a key event in the international art world calendar.
+Fariba Farshad is co-Founder with Michael Benson of Candlestar, a company that specialises in the creation and development of major new international cultural initiatives including the Condé Nast College, Gulf Art Fair (now Art Dubai) and the Prix Pictet.
+In 2015 Candlestar inaugurated the first edition of Photo London and in four years the Fair has established itself as a key event in the international art world calendar.

 Michael Benson, Founding Director, Photo London